jflamy/owlcms4/docs/Records.md

 ### Loading Records

 The program reads all the tabs of all the files found in the `local/records` directory.
 For legibility, we suggest using one Excel per federation/jurisdiction, and one tab per age group.
 This does *not* actually matter, since the program reads all the files and all the tabs in each file.

-In our example, there is a `Canada.xlsx` and a `EWF.xlsx` file.
+Records are shown according the the sorting order of the files.
+To control the sorting order, start the file names with a numerical prefix, e.g. 10_Canada.xlsx and 20_World.xlsx and 30_Commonwealth.xlsx would display the records in that order.

-The content of the Canada file is organized with one age group per tab.
+The following figure shows the content of the 10_Canada file, organized with one age group per tab.
 In order to support non-standard age groups, and non-standard categories, the lower and upper bounds for ages and for body weights are given.

 ![](img/Records/excel.png)